NAFTeam/NAFF/docs/Guides/3 Creating Commands.md

 ## Subcommands

-If you have multiple commands that fit under the same category, sub commands are perfect for you.
+If you have multiple commands that fit under the same category, subcommands are perfect for you.

 Let's define a basic sub command:
 ```python